 |Please clean your hands using the sinks and soap available.
 Once you have done this, there will be hand sanitiser available for regular use.
 This is available:

 |Please try to arrive on time for your visit and, once the visit has ended, we ask that you do not visit other parts of the hospital.|

 |Please do not visit any other areas of the hospital once your visit has ended.|

 The following brochure is available to all service users and carers on our wards, and gives information on what changes they can expect to take place on their ward during this time.

-Please visit https://111.nhs.uk/covid-19/ for further information about Coronavirus.
+Please visit the NHS website for the latest information about the virus.

 - The Coronavirus section on the gov.uk website

 - Mind's information on Coronavirus which includes information on Coronavirus and sectioning

 - The 'Your COVID recovery website'.